cassiancc/GitToModded/README.md

 These are the features I'm actively working on.
 If you want to improve the script, feel free to PR at them, and if you have any other nice-to-haves, PRs and issues are welcome.
 These are roughly in a priority order.

-- Conversion of relative links from GitHub wikis.
 - Generating `_meta_json` files for wikis with subdirectories.
 - Conversion of relative image links from GitLab wikis to image components.
 - Generating Modrinth and CurseForge slugs from other common sources of metadata (currently only README.md is supported)